-- Remember the 20-20-20 rule: every 20 minutes, look 20 feet away (six metres) for 20 seconds to give your eye muscles a break and help increase the rate of blinking.
+- Apply the 20-20-20 rule – every 20 minutes look at something 20 feet away for 20 seconds.
+That will give your eye muscles a rest.

-- Make sure that the top of the monitor is at a level at or slightly below your horizontal eye level.
+- the top is level with, or slightly below, your eyes

-- If your work involves prolonged data entry use document holders to secure any reading or reference material.
-Placing them close to the monitor and at the same distance from your eyes as your monitor, will enable your eyes to remain focused as they look from the monitor to the reading material.
+- Use document holders for reading or reference materials.
+Place them close to the screen at the same distance from your eyes.
+This will enable your eyes to remain focused as they move between the screen and the documents.

-- Use a character size that is visible.
+- Use a character size that is easy to see.
 The character size is an important factor since it determines the distance at which you prefer to view the monitor.